POTL: A First-Order Complete Temporal Logic for Operator Precedence Languages: Operator Precedence Languages

-{\bf push move:} if $\symb \gamma \lessdot \ a$ then $ \tconfig {ax} p \gamma \transition{} \tconfig {x} q {\tstack a p \gamma }$, with $(p,a, q) \in \delta_{\text{push}}$;
+{\bf push move:} if $\symb \gamma \lessdot \ a$ then $ \tconfig {ax} p \gamma \transition{} \tconfig {x} q {\tstack a p \gamma }$, with $(p,a, q) \in \delta_{\mathit{push}}$;

-{\bf shift move:} if $a \doteq b$ then $ \tconfig {bx} q { \tstack a p \gamma} \transition{} \tconfig x r { \tstack b p \gamma}$, with $(q,b,r) \in \delta_{\text{shift}}$;
+{\bf shift move:} if $a \doteq b$ then $ \tconfig {bx} q { \tstack a p \gamma} \transition{} \tconfig x r { \tstack b p \gamma}$, with $(q,b,r) \in \delta_{\mathit{shift}}$;

-{\bf pop move:} if $a \gtrdot b$ then $ \tconfig {bx} q { \tstack a p \gamma}\transition{} \tconfig {bx} r \gamma $, with $(q, p, r) \in \delta_{\text{pop}}$.
+{\bf pop move:} if $a \gtrdot b$ then $ \tconfig {bx} q { \tstack a p \gamma}\transition{} \tconfig {bx} r \gamma $, with $(q, p, r) \in \delta_{\mathit{pop}}$.

-Shift and pop moves are never performed when the stack contains only $\bot$.
-Push and shift moves update the current state of the automaton according to the transition relations $\delta_{\text{push}}$ and $\delta_{\text{shift}}$, respectively: push moves put a new element on top of the stack consisting of the input symbol together with the current state of the automaton, whereas shift moves update the top element of the stack by \textit{changing its input symbol only}.
-Pop moves remove the element on top of the stack, and update the state of the automaton according to $\delta_{\text{pop}}$ on the basis of the pair of states consisting of the current state of the automaton and the state of the removed stack symbol.
+Shift and pop moves are not performed when the stack contains only $\bot$.
+Push moves put a new element on top of the stack consisting of the input symbol together with the current state of the OPA.
+Shift moves update the top element of the stack by \textit{changing its input symbol only}.
+Pop moves remove the element on top of the stack, and update the state of the OPA according to $\delta_{\mathit{pop}}$ on the basis of the current state of the OPA and the state of the removed stack symbol.
 They do not consume the input symbol, which is used only to establish the $\gtrdot$ relation, remaining available for the next move.
-The automaton accepts the language $ L(\mathcal A) = \left\{ x \in \Sigma^* \mid \tconfig {x\#} {q_I} {\bot} \vdash ^* \tconfig {\#} {q_F}{\bot} , \allowbreak q_I \in I, \allowbreak q_F \in F \right\}. $
+The OPA accepts the language $ L(\mathcal A) = \left\{ x \in \Sigma^* \mid \tconfig {x\#} {q_I} {\bot} \vdash ^* \tconfig {\#} {q_F}{\bot} , \allowbreak q_I \in I, \allowbreak q_F \in F \right\}. $